duneroadrunner/misc/201/8/Jul/implications of the lifetime checker restrictions.md

+Jul 2018

+### Implications of the Core Guidelines lifetime checker restrictions

 When completed, the Core Guidelines lifetime checker will be able to ensure that C++ code has no use-after-free bugs by identifying/prohibiting any code that it cannot verify to be safe (with respect to use-after-free bugs).
 (From now on, we'll use the term "safe" to mean safe with respect to use-after-free bugs.)
 There will be lots of code that is actually safe, but that the lifetime checker won't be able to recognize as such.
 In broad terms, as a static analyzer, the lifetime checker should be able recognize as safe any code that is "structurally" safe.
 That is, code whose safety is solely a result of the placement of the pointer/reference elements and their target objects within (the structure of) the code.